vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/116_jvaranAshanam/_index.md

 +++
 ## Comment
 This and the two following hymns are not found in Pāipp.
-This appears in Kāuç.
-(32. 17: Keç. adds, with hymn 117) in a remedial rite against fever, with aid of a frog as in hymn 95; and it is reckoned (note to 26.
-1) to the takmanāçana gaṇa.
+This appears in Kāuś.
+(32. 17: Keś. adds, with hymn 117) in a remedial rite against fever, with aid of a frog as in hymn 95; and it is reckoned (note to 26.
+1) to the takmanāśana gaṇa.

 ## Translations